Denial Is Dead

 Now, before I go any further you’re likely wondering what kind of person bothers with all this.
 I admit, I happen to think cutting carbon pollution is important.
-For a start, it already kills millions of people every year — and it’s rising.
+For a start, it already kills millions of people every year – and it’s rising.
 For me preserving life is the reason we’re here.
-Ten years ago, when the debate began I felt right away we’d be mad to play dice games with childrens’ lives.
+We’re mad to play dice games with the lives of future generations.
 And now?
 The evidence is clear.
 There are a dozen different proofs that we’re warming the planet dangerously fast.
 Most people get it.
 We’ve had plenty of time to get our heads around it and ask our questions.
-So you need a VERY good reason now NOT to do anything — to let people die.
+So you need a VERY good reason now NOT to do anything – to let people die.
 And anyone who thinks we shouldn’t cut our emissions needs to explain themselves.
-How and why is it okay to leave people to die?
 It’s that simple.
 So every one of the 300 people on Lindzen’s list has a moral duty to explain to the rest of us why they’re okay with “inaction with disregard for human life.”
 (Which, by the way, in most Western legal codes is pretty much the definition of murder.)
 And lastly, there’s Twitter.
 Lindzen and his ‘300’ are just about the only thing the remaining denialists have left to cling to.

 So, the average PhD in the whole of the USA is earned at 33 years old – and a third of the Lindzen’s ‘300’ don’t even have masters degrees.
 Even fewer are professors.
 The average fully tenured professor in the USA is 55 years old.
 The median age in the USA is 38.
 So you should expect the average age of Lindzen’s ‘300’ – based on the mix of qualifications given – to be in the early 40s.